Young Investigators Award

 Click the “Submit Science” button above to enter your submission today and plan to attend the YIA sessions at ACC.19 for cutting-edge presentations in each of the following categories:

-The first place winner for each category receives $2,000, second place winners receive $1,000; four honorable mentions in each category receive $500.
+The Award: The first place winner in each category receives $2,000, second place winners receive $1,000; four honorable mentions in each category receive $500.
 Travel, hotel and meals up to $1,500 will be reimbursed for all 18 finalists to attend the YIA Competitions at ACC.18 in Orlando, FL.
 For more information: Email Kristin Robertson or call 800-253-4636, ext.
 6390.